RadhwenB/Fruits-classification/README.md

 1. **Introduction** <br>
-    Recognizing different kinds of vegetables and fruits is a re-current task in supermarkets, where consumers that attempt to buy fruits/vegetables must be able to point out not only the species of a particular fruit (i.e., ba-nana, apple, pear) but also its variety (i.e., Golden Delicious,Jonagold, Fuji), which will determine its price.
+    Recognizing different kinds of vegetables and fruits is a re-current task in supermarkets, where consumers that attempt to buy fruits/vegetables must be able to point out not only the species of a particular fruit (i.e., banana, apple, pear) but also its variety (i.e., Golden Delicious,Jonagold, Fuji), which will determine its price.
 In the past, several methods has been used in order to facilitate this task such as the use of barcodes or a small booklet with pictures